matescarabino/BaSP-A2022-Etapa-1/README.md

 - We fixed the CSS from last week with the corrections made by the tutors.
 - We had to do the same that in week 02 but this time we had to use Flexbox propieties in CSS to give style to the site.
 - We also had to make the site responsive using breakpoints in with media queries and making focus on develop mobile first.

+### Week 04 **JavaScript**
+To see working site [click here](https://matescarabino.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html)

+- Considering the feedback provided by the tutors, we improve what was delivered in last week's problem by implementing what was corrected.
+- We realize the JavaScript exercises applying the concepts learned from the asynchronous material.

 ## Author ✒️
 - **Mateo Scarabino** - [matescarabino](https://github.com/matescarabino)